Parameters

 Screenshot of IDE with typing support showing available parameters for model provider

-Client parameters
+HTTP parameters

-When you initialize a Chat client, you can pass in a dictionary of client parameters via the kwargs parameter.
+When you initialize a Chat client, you can pass in a dictionary of HTTP parameters via the kwargs parameter.
 These parameters are used to customize the behavior of the HTTP client used to communicate with the model provider.
 This can be useful for things like setting the timeout, number of retries, and other HTTP client-specific settings.

 Screenshot of IDE with typing support showing available parameters for HTTP client